 Apple adds the emoji keyboard by default in iOS and shows the smiley icon on the layout.
 You can tap on it and choose your favorite emoji from the huge list.
 But, what about inserting the text emoticons called kaomoji.
 These are similar to emoji symbol with a difference that it is a pure text based symbols by combining multiple Unicode characters.
 Here is how you can send kaomoji symbols to your friends in iPhone.
+Also learn how to type kaomoji in Windows.

 Add Kaomoji Keyboard in iPhone